Where it All Began

 Longtime Meals on Wheels volunteer driver, Don Pratt, signed on as our general contractor, with Dale Perry overseeing the project.
 Fellow volunteer driver, Nick Castorina, offered to work as our volunteer Project Manager.
 Groundbreaking for the office building began in October, and we soon found that the Fowler Street Campus site is VERY rocky!

 Construction and finances converged on May 20th when we received the Temporary Certificate of Occupancy for the kitchen, the final appraisal of the buildings, and the final commitment to proceed from Bank of the West, who is sponsoring our Revenue Bonds.
-Final closing took place on June 3rd.
+The final closing took place on June 3rd.

 SLR administrative staff left our leased offices on Gage Boulevard on May 27th and re-opened at our new location the day after Memorial Day.
 Information technology and phone transfers went seamlessly, thanks to our IT professionals at BluZebra, Kipp from Telco, and Al Weigand from Valadian Consulting.